Local Oral Health Program

 Decay Rates for San Benito County

 The decay rates for San Benito County at Kindergarten or ( 5 years-old) (2021 – 2022) are 52%, untreated decay rate is 39%, and children with urgent need of care is 53%, based on the SBC KOHA data collected from the State of California Oral Health Data Base.
-The 2022 – 2023 decay rates will be given at the Oral Health Advisory Committee meeting in 2/2023.
+The 2022 – 2023 decay rates have been given at the Oral Health Advisory Committee meeting in February of 2023.
 If you would like a break down of your school’s kindergarten class, please call us.

 Kindergarten Oral Health Assessments